-By the time he made his debut headline performance on the main stage in 2019 at Dekmantel — a festival he’s played every year for the last five — Donaldson had long since been the confident DJ his fans know and love.
+By the time Palms Trax made his debut headline performance on the main stage in 2019 at Dekmantel — a festival he’s played every year for the last five — Palms Trax had long since been the confident DJ his fans know and love.
 He’d recorded an outstanding Essential Mix in 2018, and the year before that, he notched the number 18 spot on Crack’s The 50 Most Exciting DJs Right Now list.
 Even so, he was still “really nervous” for the show.
 “I’d woken up and thought about it every single day for a year,” he says.

 Despite his close association with events like Dekmantel or Croatia’s Love International, Donaldson doesn’t necessarily consider himself a festival DJ.
 He’s previously held club residencies in Boston and Glasgow, and his cancelled 2020 residency at London’s XOYO is hopefully returning later this year.
 “I love the idea of doing a residency,” he enthuses.
 “If I could only do a residency every week, I’d just love that.”